Inconcessus/OTBM2JSON/README.md

     // ** Modify the data object here **
     otbm2json.write(filename, data);

+# JSON Structure
+The structure of the JSON read from and to `.otbm` can be seen in the example `OTBM.json`.

 # Example
 An example script `example.js` is provided.
 This script uses the `examples/void.otbm` in this repository and replaces all floor tiles with a chessboard and writes to  `examples/chess.otbm` pattern.